ChisanaKita/AIWAZ-Legacy/README.md

 - Added: `30624700.js` to handle the guild.member.join event.
 - Change: `message.js`
 > Use an embed message to log down the message data, including the guild icon & the message channel<br>
-Now all user input will convert to lower case, Which means case dosen't matter.
+Now all user input will convert to lower case, Which means case dosen't matter.<br>
+New Function: Now type 'good bot' in a message channel can praise the BOT.
+(Planning to do more.)
 - Change: Guild.member.join Event Behavior (`skill.js`, `30624700.js`, `help-guild.js`).
 - Change: `cal.js` Now using `mathjs` to calculate instead of using `eval()`.
 - Change: `clean.js`
 > Added event: `messageDeleteBulk` to display how many messages has been deleted.<br>
-Now you can delete specified user's messages.(If no user detected, will delete the BOT messages.)
+Now you can delete specified user's messages.
+(If no user detected, will delete the BOT messages.)
 - Change: `coin.js` Finally finished this stupid game.
 - Change: `help.js` Now send the command list to your DM instead of sending to the message channel.
 - Change: `register.js` Renamed to 'reg.js' for easier input.